-Do Beneficiaries Need to Be Notified of the Existence of a Trust?
-Generally, after a revocable living trust is created and the creator(s) of the trust (also referred to as Trustor(s)) are still living, the trust is considered revocable by the Trustor and therefore there is no requirement that the beneficiaries be given copies of the trust at that time.
+When the creator(s) of the trust (also referred to as Trustor(s)) create a trust, it is considered revocable by the Trustor because the Trustor is still living.
+Because it is revocable, there is no requirement that the beneficiaries be given copies of the trust at that time.

-the trust becomes irrevocable and under California Law, there is a requirement that all the beneficiaries of the now irrevocable trust as well as all the legal heirs of the decedent be provided with notice of the decedent’s death as well as the existence of the trust (California Probate Code Section 16061.7).
-At that point, any one of the legal heirs or beneficiaries may legally request a copy of the trust and the successor trustee will be obligated to provide a copy to them.
+Now, the trust becomes irrevocable, and under California Law, there is a requirement that all the beneficiaries of the now irrevocable trust, as well as all the legal heirs of the decedent, be provided with notice of the decedent’s death as well as the existence of the trust (California Probate Code Section 16061.7).
+At that point, any one of the legal heirs or beneficiaries may legally request a copy of the trust.
+The successor trustee is then obligated to provide a copy to them.

-Beneficiaries are those individuals that are named or referenced within the trust document.
+Beneficiaries are those individuals named or referenced within the trust document.

-Do Beneficiaries Need to Be Notified of the Existence of a Trust?
-If you are the successor trustee of someone’s trust and have been named to wind down the estate, please contact our office at (714) 282-7488 and one of our experienced estate planning attorneys will be happy to assist you in the next steps to winding down the trust and the estate.
+If you are the successor trustee of someone’s trust and have been named to wind down the estate, please contact our office at (714) 282-7488, and one of our experienced estate planning attorneys will be happy to assist you in the next steps to winding down the trust and the estate.